Florida Probate Administration

 Probate administration is required whether a person dies testate (with a will) or intestate (without a will).

-You will need to provide your attorney the following information:
+To get started, you will need to provide your attorney the following information:

 1. The original Last Will & Testament of the decedent, if one exists,